mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/onboarding/README.md

 #### Managers

-* You will receive an email during your direct report's third month at Mattermost asking you to select a peer panel in Culture Amp.
+* You will receive an email during your direct report's third month at Mattermost asking you to select a peer panel in Lattice.
 This kicks off the [review process](https://handbook.mattermost.com/operations/workplace/people/performance-reviews-50#how-is-feedback-shared).
-* Log in to **Culture Amp &gt; Performance &gt; Inbox**.
+* Log in to **Lattice &gt; Performance &gt; Task**.
 Designate the peer panel to provide feedback about your new staff member.
 For new hires who are also people managers, direct reports may also be included in the peer panel to provide upward feedback about their manager.
 * You'll be able to view the peer feedback and your new staff member's Self-Reflection when completing the manager portion of the 90-day review.
 * Complete the 90-day review and share it with your new staff member.
 Discuss the details of the review in a one-on-one.
   * Note: This review is part of the Post-Onboarding Readiness metric assessment.
 This review is not a [formal review](https://handbook.mattermost.com/operations/workplace/people/performance-reviews-50/formal-review-process).

 #### New Colleagues

-* Complete the 90-Day Self-Reflection in Culture Amp.
-An email invitation to complete your 90-Day Self-Reflection in Culture Amp will be sent during your third month at Mattermost.
-To complete the Self-Reflection, log in to **Culture Amp &gt; Performance &gt; Inbox**.
+* Complete the 90-Day Self-Reflection in Lattice.
+An email invitation to complete your 90-Day Self-Reflection in Lattice will be sent during your third month at Mattermost.
+To complete the Self-Reflection, log in to **Lattice &gt; Performance &gt; Task**.

 #### Peers

 * You will receive email invitations to share feedback about your new colleague.
-To complete your peer review, log in to **Culture Amp &gt; Performance &gt; Inbox**.
+To complete your peer review, log in to **Lattice &gt; Performance &gt; Task**.
 Upward feedback may be requested if the new colleague is a people manager.